QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 let x = 6 (* delete the old x, create a new one *)
 ```

-In functional language, there should be no side effect.
+In functional languages, there should be no side effects.
 Hence, **if you are not storing something in a variable**, **the compiler won't evaluate this line**, as you are not using the result of the function (=**purity** ✨).
 The variable starting by a `_` are not stored by the compiler, so you can print a value like this
-printing

 ```ocaml
 Printf.printf "%s\n" "Hello, World" (* SKIPPED !!! *)